If you are a seasoned investor, you will know that mutual funds gained a lot of traction over the past few years.

 Now, the investor would find himself/herself in a fix.

 The moral of the story is that an investor should look at the history of the fund.
-Specifically, the performance of a fund over the period of at least 5 years.
+Specifically, the performance of a fund over a period of at least 5 years.

 Portfolio Turnover Ratio tells you how frequently the fund manager buys/sells securities from the fund.

 You may wonder, why is that relevant to you?